mghotbi/DspikeIn/README.md

 ---

 ### DspikeIn Package

+DspikeIn is designed for microbiome data analysis, seamlessly integrating with **phyloseq** (for marker-gene microbiome data) and **TreeSummarizedExperiment** (TSE) (for hierarchical biological data, including microbiomes).
+These objects must include seven taxonomic ranks.

+For absolute abundance estimation, the metadata must contain **spiked.volume**.

+Features of DspikeIn
-The **DspikeIn** package was developed to facilitate:
+The DspikeIn package facilitates:

-- Verifying the phylogenetic distances of ASVs/OTUs resulting from spiked species.
+-Verifying the phylogenetic distances of ASVs/OTUs derived from spiked species.
-- Preprocessing data.
+-Preprocessing microbiome data.
-- Calculating the spike-in scaling factor.
+-Calculating the spike-in scaling factor.
-- Converting relative abundance to absolute abundance.
+-Converting relative abundance to absolute abundance.
-- Estimating acceptable spiked species retrieval %
+-Estimating acceptable retrieval percentages of spiked species.
-- Data transformation, Differential abundance and visualization.
+-Performing data transformation, differential abundance analysis, and visualization.

 *Tetragenococcus halophilus* and *Dekkera bruxellensis* were selected as taxa to spike into gut microbiome samples based on our previous studies [WalkerLab](https://walkerlabmtsu.weebly.com/personnel.html).